This offer is closed

-Unicorn AIM VCT is the largest AIM VCT and the third largest of all VCTs, with net assets of £221.5 million (December 2022).
+Unicorn AIM VCT is the largest AIM VCT with net assets of £190.6 million (December 2024).

 It invests predominantly in AIM stocks: a blend of more mature cash-generative companies and earlier-stage businesses across a variety of sectors.
-The VCT also occasionally invests in unquoted companies currently accounting for c.10% of net assets.
-The VCT’s largest holding, Hasgrove, which is unquoted, represents 9.1%.
+The VCT also occasionally invests in unquoted companies, including the VCT’s current largest holding, Hasgrove, which represents 19.9% of net assets.

-- Seeking to raise up to £10 million with a £5 million overallotment facility
+- Seeking to raise up to £20 million with an overallotment facility of £5 million (in use as of 12 March)

 - The VCT does not specify a dividend target – dividends are variable and not guaranteed